top of page

 Available for purchase locally and online.

-Go here for the latest information on fire restrictions, closures, information on dispersed camping area, and more.
+Go here for info on fire restrictions, closures, and for information on undeveloped or dispersed camping areas.

-Scroll to the bottom of the page for information on trails and recreational opportunities.
+Scroll to the bottom of the page for more detailed info recreational opportunities.

-Developed campgrounds and day-use sites, on recreation.gov, including the parking area at the Trail of 100 Giants, are maintained and managed by an authorized concierge contractor of the US Forest Service, ExploreUS.
+Developed campgrounds & day-use sites are managed by an authorized contractor or "concierge" of the US Forest Service, ExploreUS.

 Free campfire permits can be obtained at readyforwildfire.org/permits.